paradona/Quantum-Communication-Project/README.md

-# Lidar-Project
-Discrimination of themal and thermal+coherent light using deeplearning
+# Discrimination of themal and thermal+coherent light using deeplearning